sudo-justinwilson/localstack-kinesis-terraform/README.md

 - An S3 bucket called "s3:::tf-test-bucket"
 - A Docker container that generates random numbers and sends the random data to Kinesis.

+## Modules
+Each directory in the 'modules/' directory is a Terraform module, that can be reused in other projects.
+Dependencies can be controlled via the `depends_on` directive in the root './outputs.tf' file:
+- docker
+- kinesis
+- localstack

 ## To build
 1) Clone this repository
 ..* $ git clone https://github.com/sudo-justinwilson/localstack-kinesis-terraform.git